ibm-cloud-docs/appid/ts_saml.md

 **Why it's happening**

-App ID can be configured to sign the SAML authentication request (`AuthNRequest`), but your identity provider must be configured to expect the corresponding configuration.
+{{site.data.keyword.appid_short_notm}} can be configured to sign the SAML authentication request (`AuthNRequest`), but your identity provider must be configured to expect the corresponding configuration.

 **How to fix it**

 To resolve the issue:

-* Verify that App ID configure to sign the authentication request by setting the `signRequest` parameter to `true` by using the [set SAML IdP API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Identity%20Providers/mgmt.set_saml_idp).
+* Verify that {{site.data.keyword.cloud_notm}} is configured to sign the authentication request by setting the `signRequest` parameter to `true` by using the [set SAML IdP API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Identity%20Providers/mgmt.set_saml_idp).
 You can check to see if your authentication request is signed by looking at the request URL.
 The signature is included as a query parameter.
 For example: `https://idp.example.org/SAML2/SSO/Redirect?SAMLRequest=request&SigAlg=value&Signature=value&RelayState=token`

 * Verify that your identity provider is configured with the correct certificate.
-To obtain the signing certificate check the App ID metadata XML file that you downloaded from the App ID dashboard.
+To obtain the signing certificate check the {{site.data.keyword.cloud_notm}} metadata XML file that you downloaded from the {{site.data.keyword.cloud_notm}} dashboard.
 Ensure that you use the key with `<KeyDescriptor use="signing">`.

 * Verify that your identity provider is configured to use `` as the signing algorithm.

-## Interpreting SAML error codes
-{: #ts-saml-interpret-codes}

-For specific error codes and messages from your identity provider that you don't see on this page, it can be helpful to search the [SAML specification](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-tech-overview-2.0.html) for detailed explanations.
-If you don't find what you're looking for, you can reach out to your identity providers admin for more information.
-{: shortdesc}

 ## Debugging your connection